 Some That Aren’t Love Stories Quite As Much:

 Far From You by Tess Sharpe: crime thriller with bi / recovering drug addict main character and major f/f romance.
 Not a happy ending for the couple bc the romance is in the past, but happy ending for the protagonist.
-This is one of my all time faves.
+This is one of my all time fave books not even lying

 Exit Pursued By A Bear by EK Johnston: About the main character’s rape and her subsequent abortion.
 Main character does not have a romance plot, but her best friend (the second most important character) is a lesbian and falls in love with another friend.
-This one doesn’t belong quite as much, but it’s one of my all time favorite books ever and it’s all about female friendship / love.
-(ALSO READ HER OTHER BOOK A THOUSAND NIGHTS)
+This one doesn’t belong quite as much, but it’s one of my all time favorite books ever and it’s all about female friendship / love and it’s?? pure??
+(ALSO READ HER OTHER BOOK A THOUSAND NIGHTS ID DIE FOR EK JOHNSTON)

 Cherry: About female friendships and relationships with sex, really feminist.
 There are four girls, one realizes she’s gay, and her friends are just so pure and supportive about it???? there’s a bit of romance but I still feel like it’s more about the friendships between the girls.

-Kissing The Witch: Sometimes-gay versions of fairytales, really really interesting.
+Kissing The Witch: Sometimes-gay versions of fairytales, really really interesting and pure and GREAT.

 Ask The Passengers by A.S.
-King: a very different sort of book? it’s hard to explain. more about coming out than about romance.
+King: magical realism kind of? more about coming out than about romance.
 Happy ending.

 The Miseducation Of Cameron Post by Emily Danforth: again, more about coming out, but wow this book is amazing.
-Happy ending.
+Happy ending for the girl, not for the couple.

 Fucked-Up Female Friendships Aesthetic